 The program requires beginning and intermediate level Spanish courses to students at those levels.

 late August to mid-December

 You have the option to live in a student residence hall or homestay located in Madrid.
 Housing is prearranged by the staff of ACCENT Madrid, who strive to match your preferences with lodging situations.
 Homestay accommodations provide the opportunity to live with Spanish families, observe firsthand how the Spanish live, and be more engaged in the language and culture of Spain.
-Many UCEAP participants recommend a homestay over a student residence hall as a way to reinforce language learning and to make life a little easier.
+Many UCEAP participants recommend a homestay over a student residence hall as a way to reinforce language learning.

 In addition to course-related excursions around the city of Madrid, you will have the opportunity to explore Spanish music or cinema, enjoy the city’s lively nightlife, relax in the shady Parque del Retiro, or stroll through the busy streets in your free time.
 No matter where you go, there will be plenty to do and see.

 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-UCEAP programs in Madrid are administered by a UC faculty member who serves as UC Faculty Director and visits frequently from Barcelona.
-The Director and local staff, in collaboration with staff from ACCENT, will help you integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.
+UCEAP programs in Spain are administered by a UC faculty member who serves as UC Faculty Director of programs in Spain.
+The local staff in collaboration with ACCENT International will help you integrate into Spanish culture and provide assistance with academics, safety, and other issues.